 Description:

-This widget displays a list of file attachments uploaded to the Form via the file upload controls.
+This widget shows a list of file attachments uploaded to the form through the file upload controls.

 Inputs